elm-conf-us/2018.elm-conf.us/content/attend.md

 ### Why are people avoiding the word "components"?

-Since "component" means "React component" to many people, it's generally easier to communicate if we avoid using this term when we mean "a smaller part of a larger application."
+Since "component" means "stateful component" or "React component" to many people, it's generally easier to communicate if we avoid using this term when we mean "a smaller part of a larger application."
 Try using "widget" or "doodad" instead.

 ### What's "the core team"?